Hydra0xetc/NeovimConfig/README.md

     ```bash
     pkg install neovim git fd ripgrep termux-api
     ```
+    Make sure you have [Termux-api](https://f-droid.org/packages/com.termux.api/) installed,
+    it will enable copy or paste from the system clipboard.
+If you don't want that then skip the termux-api installation, and also make sure your font supports unique characters so that it doesn't look strange.
+After that:

 2. **Clone my neovim config repo**
     ```bash
     git clone https://github.com/Hydra0xetc/NeovimConfig.git ~/.config/nvim